This easy flaky pie crust recipe turns out every time just like Grandma’s! Step by step tutorial and tips and tricks to getting it just right!

 Optional but amazingly helpful.
 The cold stone again helps prevent the butter from warming.

-Flour bag for rolling out.
+Use a flour bag for rolling out.

 My mother-in-law actually taught me this trick.
 Buy an old cloth flour bag and use it as your base for rolling out pie crusts and biscuits.
-Lay it flat and rub all purpose flour firmly into the bag until the bag absorbs the flour and creates a smooth surface.
+Lay it flat and rub all-purpose flour firmly into the bag until the bag absorbs the flour and creates a smooth surface.

-I went to culinary school a few years ago for a stint and in my quest to perfect this I went back to my old culinary text books.
+I went to culinary school a few years ago for a stint and in my quest to perfect this I went back to my old culinary textbooks.
 When I saw the picture of their flaky crust vs their mealy crust I knew I had found my problem.
 I was drastically over mixing my butter.

-This is what your butter should look like if you are looking for a flaky crust.
+This is what your batter should look like if you are looking for a flaky crust.
 See all the large pieces of butter still?
 That’s what causes all those beautiful flakes.
 This batch even could err a bit on the side of being too mixed still.

-Certainly you don’t want every piece as large as that one big chunk in there but the point is that a variety of sizes and larger sizes of butter is key to producing those lovely layers we are all aiming for.
+Certainly, you don’t want every piece as large as that one big chunk in there but the point is that a variety of sizes and larger sizes of butter is key to producing those lovely layers we are all aiming for.